m2b3/SciCommons-backend/readme.md

         DBHOST =
         DBPORT =
         DATABASE_URL =

-    ```
+- Use DATABASE_URL, or default database based on your database connections.

-use DATABASE_URL, or default database based on your database connections.
+- Add aws s3 bucket configuration for media file storage.
-add aws s3 bucket configuration for media file storage.
+- Generate App Password for mail to use it for mail services.

 ### Installation